K0IP, ham radio k0ip, hs6ade, pa9vw, n7ij, k0ij,

 by the way, there were very FEW FM stations, FM was a new frontier.

-the first stereo FM broadcast happened one year earlier in june 1961..
+the very first FM stereo broadcast was in 1961..

-I got one of those Popular Electronics SWL calls, WPEØANT..
+I had one of those Popular Electronics SWL calls, WPEØANT..

 WNØDYU - 1962, Hallicrafters HT-40 &

-what else was going on in 1962 ??
-John F
+else was going on in 1962 ??
+John F Kennedy, president,

 Excluding the time I was in Vietnam

-Sorry, no hamming from that war zone, however, during my 6 years in the USAF ,
+Sorry, no hamming from that war zone, however, during my almost 6 years in the USAF ,